 In an era where over 30 states allow their residents to use marijuana to manage different health conditions, one is only left to wonder why employers continue to screen for drugs before offering employment to qualified candidates.

-Actually, there are no state or federal laws that directly make it mandatory for private employers to drug test their potential employees.
-The only exceptions here are transportation companies and safety-sensitive industries under federal agencies including the US Coast Guard, the Federal Aviation, and the Federal Highway Administration.
+Actually, there are no state or federal laws that directly make it mandatory for private employers to drug test their potential employees except in limited situations.
+One exception here are transportation companies and safety-sensitive industries under federal agencies including the US Coast Guard, the Federal Aviation, and the Federal Highway Administration.

 Here are several key reasons why drug screening remains a key component for pre-employment for most employers:

-- To minimize legal liability- in case an intoxicated employee causes injuries to others at the workplace, the employer may be held legally liable and made to make the necessary compensation for the injuries.
+- In case an intoxicated employee causes injuries to others at the workplace, the employer may be held legally liable and made to make the necessary compensation for the injuries.
 Frequently, employers will drug test an employee who caused an injury to another employee or company property to determined if impairment was a contributing factor in the accident.

-- To ensure maximum productivity- the National Council on Alcoholism and Drug Dependence, says that 70% of those who use illegal drugs are employed.
+- The National Council on Alcoholism and Drug Dependence, says that 70% of those who use illegal drugs are employed.
 Drug abuse and addiction are said to cost American companies a whopping $81 billion annually.
 Another shocking revelation by the US Drug Test Center is that 80% of employed drug users support their drug use by stealing from their employers.
 Many employers implement zero-tolerance drug policies for applicants believing that denying jobs to applicants that have a positive test result help protect the employers from the negative impacts of marijuana in the workplace.
 This is especially true for applicants for safety-sensitive positions.